easycoder/json-presenter/README.md

 ### `hold`

 This is like `pause` except that in manual mode the presentation will stop and wait for the user to press a key or click/tap.
 The `duration` property has no effect in this case.
+You can use a duration of 0 if you just want to provide for user action (like a slide change in PowrPoint).

 ```json
 {